-St. Mary’s Medical Center in Grand Junction, the largest medical center between Denver and Salt Lake City, is part of SCL Health.
+St. Mary’s Medical Center: This medical center in Grand Junction, the largest medical center between Denver and Salt Lake City, is part of SCL Health.
 Founded in 1896, the medical center is known for its birthing center.
 Also offered are cardiac and vascular services, emergency and trauma services, imaging, a Level IIIB neonatal intensive care unit (NICU), orthopedic and spine services, and surgical specialties.

-Community Hospital in Grand Junction is a 60-bed Level II trauma center that offers outpatient diagnostic services and inpatient treatment.
+Community Hospital: This 60-bed Level II trauma center in Grand Junction offers outpatient diagnostic services and inpatient treatment.
 The hospital opened a four-story, 140,000-square-foot facility in 2016, and in 2021 opened a new cardiovascular center.

 Caring For Our Veterans

-A unique health-care option is Appleton Clinics, a primary care practice for members who pay a monthly fee that assures them of unlimited office visits – and even house calls – to cover an impressive array of issues, from checkups, stitches and broken bones to diabetes counseling, treatment of serious chronic illness and more.
+Appleton Clinics: A unique health-care option is Appleton Clinics, a primary care practice for members who pay a monthly fee that assures them of unlimited office visits – and even house calls – to cover an impressive array of issues, from checkups, stitches and broken bones to diabetes counseling, treatment of serious chronic illness and more.
 Vaccines, inoculations and X-rays are included in the $99 per adult fee.
-And two children can be added for only $10 per month per child.
+The first two children are free, and $10 per month per additional child.